-Students wishing to take courses abroad must have a minimum GPA of 2.5, and apply to receive permission from the International Studies committee.
-Deadlines for applying for study abroad are October 1 for the following spring semester and March 1 for the following summer or fall semester.
-For additional information contact the Center for International Education (BLC 124) at 609-896-7717 or go to the Rider University Study Abroad web site, www.rider.edu/studyabroad https://www.rider.edu/sites/default/files/files/2020_Registrar_ChangeofMajorForm.pdf.
+Students wishing to take courses abroad must have a minimum GPA of 2.5, and apply to receive permission from the Office of International Education.
+Deadlines for applying for study abroad are October 1 for the following spring semester and March 15th for the fall semester.
+Summer deadline is February 15th.
+For additional information contact the Office of International Education (BLC 124) at 609-896-7717 or go to the Rider University Study Abroad website, www.rider.edu/studyabroad